tramitit/guides/en/portugal/change_of_address_on_residence_permit.md

 ---
-title: "Change of Address on Residence Permit"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Portugal"]
+categories:
-meta_title: ""
-description: "A comprehensive guide on how to change the address on your Portuguese Residence Permit."
+- Portugal
+date: '2024-06-07'
+description: Learn how to update your residential address in Portugal Residence Permit records using the Citizen's Portal.
+Keep it current to avoid legal complications.
 draft: false
+meta_title: Update Portugal Residence Permit Address Procedure
+title: Update Portugal Residence Permit Address Procedure
-translationKey: "portugal-change_of_address_on_residence_permit"
+translationKey: portugal-change_of_address_on_residence_permit
 ---

 ## Description
 ### What is it?